 Achilles Tendonitis Facts And How Laser Therapy Can Help

-When the Back of your Ankle Hurts
+When the Back of your Heel and Ankle Hurts

 You might have jumped off the pickup bed and landed too hard on your feet.
-Or maybe you love playing baseball with its sudden sprints, or volleyball with its jumps and spikes, but over time the back of your ankle begins to hurt.
+Or maybe you love playing baseball with its sudden sprints, or volleyball with its jumps and spikes, but over time the back of your heel and ankle begins to hurt.
 These are just a couple of instances which might lead to Achilles tendonitisan inflammation of the tendon at the back of your leg.
 There are many others.
 In fact, this injury is quite common in active people, but there are ways to treat and prevent it that will allow you to keep enjoying what you like to do without heel pain.

 This tendon, also sometimes called your heel cord, is the strongest and largest one in your body, and it does a lot of hard work.
 It connects your calf muscles to your heel bone, moving your feet so you can climb hills or stairs, jump, or just push off for each step as you walk.